mehwaffle10/Waffle_Balance/README.md

 Fire Arrows
 - Always flare even if not on flammable surface
+- Ignite instantly on contact
+- Added animation and sound for instant feedback

 Mines
 - Deploy after timer like they used to